You’ve tried everything—so why do you still feel anxious?

 “I don’t have time.” (but really I'm afraid) → #4 (Fear of rocking the boat)

-As you unlearn your insecurities, you will feel that grounded calm more often.
 Find your first bottleneck, target it, and resolve it fully.
 Then move onto the next, one by one.
-Your anxiety isn’t you, it’s something you’ve learned — now unlearn it.
+Your anxiety isn’t “you”, it’s something you’ve learned.
+Choose Unlearning.